stephenbuck/skillbase/README.md

 **Caching**

 Distributed caching is handled using Redis, Memcached, or Valkey.
 Cache contents are updated by domain events received by Debezium from the message broker.

+**Batch**

+Batch processing is performed using JobRunr and the Jakarta EE Batch interface.

 **Interfaces**